Yazish1/Yazish1/README.md

 You can also check out my LeetCode for problem-solving practice and my Devpost for project submissions and hackathon work.

 ## Tools & Tech
-- Python (Python3), Java, HTML, CSS, R, Kivy
+- Python, Java, HTML, CSS, R, Kivy
 - Vercel